 If you want to gift money to the children in your life, there are a few extra considerations you should bear in mind.
 The biggest issue you’ve got to think about is how you’re going to gift funds to the kids you love.

-After all, there are a few different investment vehicles you can use to gift money — and each one comes with its own set of pros and cons.
+After all, there are a few different investment vehicles you can use to gift money—and each one comes with its own set of pros and cons.

-Simply put, it’s convenient.
+Obviously, it’s convenient.
 All you’ve got to do is go to the ATM, take out some bills and hand them over to the kid you love.
 But if you press pause for a couple of seconds, you might realize that gifting cash isn’t always the best idea.

-Think about it: if you just hand $500 over to a kid, there’s probably a good chance that money will end up getting spent pretty quickly on video games or pieces of the latest tech that will end up in a dumpster in a couple of years’ time.
+Think about it: If you just hand $500 over to a kid, there’s probably a good chance that money will end up getting spent pretty quickly on video games or pieces of the latest tech that will end up in a dumpster in a couple of years’ time.

-So if you want to gift money to a child in a way that will offer them long-term benefits, there are a number of tax-beneficial investment options you may want to explore.
+So, if you want to gift money to a child in a way that will offer them long-term benefits, there are a number of tax-beneficial investment options you may want to explore.

 One of the most popular ways to gift money to a child is through a custodial account.

 A custodial account is an investment vehicle that enables you to save up assets for a named beneficiary until they come of age.
 Whoever sets up the account acts as the custodian of the account assets and manages the funds in the account.